beardred/example_notes/readme.md

 To get started, download Obsidian from https://obsidian.md/ and install it.

 From there just add the git plugin and add this repository as remote :)

+For further assistance: ChatGPT knows how Obsidian works ;)